faustiandreams/faustiandreams.github.io/_posts/2022-08-23-glosten-milgrom-model.md

     \end{align}
   \\]
     Notice that from this definition alone it is not clear if $a_n>b_n$.
 We will have to prove this fact!
-- The next thing that happens at iteration $n$ is the trade.
+- The next thing that happens at iteration $n$ is the insider's trade.
 Of course the market maker does not know the identity of the next trader.
 We model this by assuming to sample either an informed trader, with probability $\pi$ or an uninformed trader, with probability $1-\pi$.
 The uninformed trader is assumed to trade randomly and buy or sell with probability
   $\frac{1}{2}$.
 The informed trader buys only when he has statistical hedge: he buys with probability $1$ if the ask